Hassanahmed1166/ref-to-bibtex/README.md

 - Flagged references appear in the bottom panel with specific reasons

 ### 5. Export
-Copy to clipboard or download as `references.bib`.
+Copy to clipboard or download as `.bib`.

 ---